 Finally I call attention to the recent declaration from the southern Baptists, reaffirming a wife's subordinate role in the home and in society.
 After all, it's in the Bible - end of discussion!
 There are of course dozens of ways that the new testament perpetuates the subordinate position of women, because that was first century thinking.
 I'm not going to open that can of worms at this time.
 Of more interest to me is the verses on slavery that reside in the same chapter.
 We are told by God that servants should obey their masters and masters should love their servants.
 This is indeed an advanced thought, given the environment that Paul was immersed in.
 For a brief moment he saw one or two centuries ahead of his time.
 But he couldn't see 18 centuries ahead.
 Let's be honest; a truly moral God would have written, "Slavery is wrong.
 Don't do it.
 It really pisses me off!"
 It's hard to view the Bible as a divinely inspired moral code when it lacks the courage or foresight to eschew slavery completely.

 I believe global utilitarianism (or perhaps prioritarianism) is the only rational basis for a system of moral values.
 This is the notiont, somewhat simplified, that if everyone did x, and the world got worse, then you should not do x.
 You might get away with doing x, for whatever reason, but if everyone did x, and that made things worse, then you should refrain, even if you might gain personally by doing x.
 Note that you need to think in four dimensions, including time, for this to work.
 If everyone caught all the fish they could, this year, we'd all be richer, but our next generation wouldn't have any fish.
 Thus it is immoral to catch more than your legal quota.
-In other words, x has to be better for everyone, for the foreseeable future.
+In other words, x has to be better for everyone, for all time.

 I'm glossing over a lot of details, such as the inherent difficulty in measuring utility, a problem that economists know well.
 Still, this is a better place to start than "The Bible tells me so."